“I wish I could die of pneumonia.”

 “That’s the spirit!”

 He made it three months.
 His second to last week was excruciating as the cancer ate through his torso.
 His last week was spent in a morphine fog in a hospice bed at home.
 On the mantle, a portrait of Mom watched over him.
 I’m not sure he recognized her.
-He died April 15, 2012.
+He died seven years ago yesterday, on April 15, 2012.

 But back in 2006, as we drove to bury Mom’s ashes, he wanted to talk about pneumonia.

 “A nice, gentle slide into oblivion,” he said quietly.

 “You know what they call pneumonia?,” he asked, looking at me.

 “You don’t get it now.
 But someday you’ll understand,” he said looking past me at something only he could see.

 “The Old Man’s Friend,” he said almost to himself, and turning, watched Puget Sound slide by in the window.